kldit/mvc/README.md

 ```

 ## Your first service
-Create a folder with the name you want, I'll call `MyService` and make the struct as below:
+Create a folder and name it as you want.
+I'll call `MyService`.
+Create a struct as below:
 ```bash
 MyService
 > controller